Trimpsuz/spotify-widget/README.md

    ```sh
    bun start
    ```
-8. Visit the **Spotify OAuth URL** printed to the console and authrozie the app
+8. Visit the **Spotify OAuth URL** printed to the console and authorize the app
 9. The `/widget` and `/redirect` routes are now accessible

 ## Query parameters